tauntz/us-ee-keylayout-macos/README.md

 Inspired by [madisp/us-ee-keylayout-osx](https://github.com/madisp/us-ee-keylayout-osx).

-A mapping for [Karabiner Elements](https://karabiner-elements.pqrs.org/) that adds support for typing some characters used in Estonian (ÜÕÖÄ) on an US keyboard.
+A mapping for [Karabiner Elements](https://karabiner-elements.pqrs.org/) that adds support for typing some characters used in Estonian (ÕÄÖÜ) on an US keyboard.

 ## Usage
 - Copy `karabiner-us-ee.json` to `~/.config/karabiner/assets/complex_modifications/`